dome9/cloud-bots-azure/dome9CloudBots/bots/bots.md

 # Bots

+## storage_account_disable_public_network_access

+What it does: Sets an Azure storage account to allow access only from VNet traffic (changes *"Allow access from all networks"* to disabled)

+Usage: storage_account_disable_public_network_access <vnet resource group> <vnet> <subnet>

+Example usage: storage_account_disable_public_network_access my-resource-group my-vnet my-subnet

+Limitations: Requires an existing service endpoint connection between the chosen VNet and the Storage service.

 ## postgres_enable_connection_throttling

 What it does: Enables connection throttling on an Azure PostgreSQL server to help prevent DoS attacks